ClickHouse/clickhouse-docs/docs/en/chdb/index.md

 title: chDB
 sidebar_label: Overview
 slug: /en/chdb
-description: chDB is an embedded SQL OLAP Engine powered by ClickHouse
+description: chDB is an in-process SQL OLAP Engine powered by ClickHouse
-keywords: [chdb, embedded, clickhouse-lite]
+keywords: [chdb, embedded, clickhouse-lite, in-process, in process]
 ---

 # chDB

-chDB is an embedded SQL OLAP Engine powered by ClickHouse.
+chDB is an in-process SQL OLAP Engine powered by ClickHouse.
 It is developed by ClickHouse, Inc and open-source contributors.

 ## Features
 - In-process SQL OLAP Engine, powered by [ClickHouse](https://github.com/clickhouse/clickhouse)